DEBORAH M. PRUM

 One man’s meat is another man’s poison.
 So, to be fair, I should mention that Santa hated mayonnaise, a common ingredient in American cooking.
 She’d point to the most unlikely food, like a slice of roast beef, and ask, “Ees mayonnaise in this?
 No like mayonnaise!”

 Years ago, I brought my Italian-American self to a college in northern New England, a school where few surnames of my fellow attendees ended in a vowel.
 In fact, I was the sole member of my Italian-American Student Club.
+One time, I decided to bring biscotti to a potluck dinner at the college.
+No one ate a crumb.
+These were the days before specialty coffee shops, so nobody recognized biscotti as a potentially delicious food source.

 Later, at home, I dunked those rejected biscotti into my warmed milk and wept softly.
 Okay, I didn’t weep softly, but I did feel like a Stranger in a Strange Land—not Italian enough to enjoy simmered brains and grilled eel and not American enough to bring an acceptable dessert to a potluck.

 We’ve come a long way.
-More or less.

 (Photo by Jen Fariello)